matthewayoob/Globe-Guard-Applicaton/README.md

 ## 🌐 Project Overview
 GlobeGuard is an advanced health risk tracking and inference system designed to monitor global health threats through intelligent data collection, processing, and risk classification.

+This project includes 10 trusted local South African news sources from Cape Town, Johannesburg, and Durban, ensuring coverage of region-specific health developments.
+Sources like Cape Town Etc, News24, and IOL News complement global data from the CDC and WHO for comprehensive health risk analysis.
+This integration enables tailored insights for local and global health monitoring.

 ## 🚀 Key Features
 - Multi-source web scraping
 - Advanced NLP-based risk classification